Luke 7: Textual witnesses

-Healing the centurion's servant (7:1-10)
+Healing the centurion's servant (verses 1–10)

-Luke 7:1-10 relates that a Roman centurion in Capernaum sent the Jewish elders to ask Jesus for help because his servant (or slave) was ill.
-The elders testified to the centurion's worthiness (ἄξιός, axios) but the centurion did not consider himself worthy (using the same Greek word, ηξιωσα, ēxiōsa) to have Jesus come into his home to perform the healing, suggesting instead that Jesus perform the healing at a distance.
-Jesus concurred, and the servant was found to have been healed when the centurion returned home.
+Luke 7:1–10 relates that, when Jesus had "concluded all his sayings", a Roman centurion in Capernaum sent the Jewish elders to ask Jesus for help, because his servant (or slave) was ill.
+The elders testified to the centurion's worthiness (ἄξιός, axios) but the centurion did not consider himself worthy (using the same Greek word, ηξιωσα, ēxiōsa) to have Jesus come into his home to perform the healing, sending friends, possibly relatives, to ask that Jesus perform the healing at a distance.
+Jesus concurred, and the servant was found to have been healed when the centurion's messengers returned home.